TomOrth/Eric-Foreman-Quotes/README.md

 # Eric-Foreman-Quotes
-Sintra web server to show quotes by Eric Foreman
+Simple sinatra web server to display quotes from Eric Foreman.
+Meant to be an introductory project for starting with ruby development